ENGIE SA – Annual report – 31 December 2021

 Tihama (60%)

 ENGIE holds a 60% stake in the Tihama cogeneration plant in Saudi Arabia and its partner Saudi Oger holds 40%.
-The Group considers that it has joint control over Tihama since the decisions about its relevant activities, including for example the preparation of the budget and amendments to major contracts, etc., require the unanimous consent of the parties sharing control.
+The Group considers that it has joint control over Tihama since decisions about its relevant activities, including for example the approval of the budget and amendments to major contracts, etc., require the unanimous consent of the parties sharing control.

-Transportadora Associada de Gás S.A. (“TAG” – Latin America): 65.0% holding interest (directly and indirectly) representing a net interest in TAG of 54.8%
+Transportadora Associada de Gás S.A. (“TAG” – Latin America): 65.0% holding interest representing a net interest in TAG of 54.8% (1)

 Joint control – difference between joint ventures and joint operations